noahbailey/docbot/docs/bsd/openbsd.md

 match for any action "relay"
 ```

+After changing the config file, restart the service:

+    # rcctl restart smtpd

-Then, add your email addresses to `/etc/mail/aliases` to allow their mail to be sent to the relay: j
+Then, add your email addresses to `/etc/mail/aliases` to allow their mail to be sent to the relay:

     root: root@example.com
     bill: bill@example.com

-After editing the aliases file reload the aliases db:
+After editing the aliases file, reload the aliases db:

     # newaliases